isomerpages/edb-ostln/_grants-and-initiatives/STDP Thematic Grant Call.md

 <p>In disaster response, real-time satellite imagery allows for rapid assessment
 of affected areas, facilitating quicker and more targeted emergency interventions, whilst historical data helps in predicting and mitigating future risks.</p>
-<p>For maritime operations, Earth Observation data supports critical activities
+<p>For maritime operations, Earth observation data supports critical activities
 such as optimising ship routing, enhancing port security, and detecting illegal fishing or oil spill incidents.
 This wealth of information not only improves operational efficiency and safety at sea but also contributes